 Aside from the Php 30 fee you have to pay to LTO, there are also other fees you have to pay to other involved agencies.
 In order to get a PNP clearance for changing the color of your car, you need to pay Php 300.

 You can book an appointment online for faster transaction

 If your car has been stolen and the thief changed the color of your car, then the chances of finding your car are unlikely anymore.
 This is the exact reason why a PNP clearance is important.
 Unfortunately, it does come with a relatively expensive fee – but it is for the better for sure.

-Changing your car’s engine, chassis, and body design also comes with a Php 300 to get clearance from the PNP.
+Car change color price Philippines including changing your car’s engine, chassis, and body design also comes with a Php 300 to get clearance from the PNP.
 You would have to go to pay the necessary fees at the Land Bank of the Philippines (LBP).

 IV.
 Car change color LTO price: Conclusion

 Changing the color of your car comes with a lot of work besides bringing it into your local auto paint shop.
 This is the probable reason why we don’t see our friends change the color of their cars from time to time.

 Be sure to pay the correct amount to avoid inconvenience

 It is indeed a long process.
 You would have to visit an auto paint shop, pay a hefty amount of cash for the paint, get clearances from different places, and pay other corresponding fees.
 Changing the color of your car truly is a dedication.